KentStateWeb/rwd/_assignments/layout2.md

 Use the following rubric to ensure you receive the highest possible grade for the assignment:

-* **4 - 5**: CSS and accompanying media queries is written appropriately and with proper indentation.
-All steps were followed and correct styles are applied.
-Styles are added efficiently, for example, multiple H1 styles are grouped together, as opposed to separate styles for everything.
+* **5 - 6**: CSS and accompanying media queries is written appropriately and with proper indentation.
+All steps were followed and correct styles are applied to match screenshots as closely as possible.
+Styles are added efficiently.
-* **2 - 3**: CSS is mostly structured correctly, but there are some syntax and/or media query issues (for example, you forgot to close a rule with a semicolon).
+* **3 - 4**: CSS is mostly structured correctly, but there are some syntax and/or media query issues (for example, you forgot to close a rule with a semicolon).
 Some of the steps were missed.
 Similar styles are not grouped together.
-* **0 - 1**: CSS does not use appropriate style attributes.
+* **0 - 2**: CSS does not use appropriate style attributes.
 Media queries are not set correctly.
 Syntax is incorrect and many of the steps were missed.
 The pen was not set up or submitted according to instructions.